ronniem339/aotprojectmanager/creators-hub/ARCHITECTURE.md

 Enrichment Step: After receiving the list from the AI, it loops through the new shot list.
 For each shot, it cross-references the shot's location with the project's footageInventory to build and add the availableFootage object.

 Saves the final, enriched shot list back to Firestore.

+Add Scene Workflow (Staging & Integration)
+In addition to regenerating the entire list, users can add new scenes dynamically.
+This workflow is designed to give users fine-grained control over the script.

+Initiation: The user clicks the "Add Scene" button from the ShotListViewer, which opens the AddSceneModal.

+Scene Definition: In the modal, the user provides details for a new scene: a location, on-camera dialogue, and an integration note for the AI.

+AI Snippet Generation: The handleStageScene function in VideoWorkspace.js calls the generateSceneSnippetAI utility.
+This AI function is given the new scene details and the context of the previous scene's dialogue to ensure a natural transition.
+It returns a small array of new shot objects for just that scene.

+Staging: The newly generated scene snippet is not added to the main shot list directly.
+Instead, it is added to a stagedScenes array in the VideoWorkspace state.
+The ShotListViewer then renders this staged scene in a separate, draggable UI element.

+Integration: The user can then drag the staged scene and drop it at any point in the main shot list.
+The handleIntegrateScene function in VideoWorkspace.js handles this, splicing the new shots into the main shotList array at the correct index and saving the updated list to Firestore.

 6. Implementation Patterns & Conventions
 Serverless Function Interaction Pattern